gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

 ----

-| The code uses a for loop to play each frequency.
+| The code uses a for-loop to play each frequency.
 | The A button can be pressed to exit the while loop using ``break``.
 | Pressing the reset button on the back of the microbit will restart the code.